Sensitivity analysis for mixed binary quadratic programming: Duality theorem.

 where $k$ is defined in Lemma~\ref{lemma_bounded_strict}.
 As mentioned earlier, $\KK_i$ will serve as a penalty block of $\av^{\top}_i \xv = b_i$ and $G_j(f,g,r)$ will serve as a penalty block of $x_j \in \{0,1\}$.
 Consider $\yv := [t;\xv] \in \R^{n+1}_+$, it follows

 Note that all of $H, \KK_i$ are PSD matrices and therefore copositive.
 To see that $\KK_i$ is PSD, note it can be written as

 The matrix $G_j(f,g,r)$ is parameterized by $f,g,r$.
-It is no necessarily copositive for arbitrary choice of $f,g,r$ and $G_j(f,g,r)$ has objective value equals to $r$.
-The next lemma proves that for any positive $r$ and positive $g$, one can choose sufficient large $f$ so that $G_j(f,g,r)$ is copositive.
+It is {not} necessarily copositive for arbitrary choice of $f,g,r$ and $G_j(f,g,r)$ has objective value equals to $r$.
+The next lemma proves that for any positive $r$ and positive $g$, one can choose {sufficiently} large $f$ so that $G_j(f,g,r)$ is copositive.

-In the remaining of this section, for any matrix $A \in \SS^{n+1}$, we will use $(A)_{[\xv]}$ to refer to principal submatrix of $A$ corresponding to the indices of $[\xv]$.
+In the remaining of this {{section}}, for any matrix $A \in \SS^{n+1}$, we will use $(A)_{[\xv]}$ to refer to principal submatrix of $A$ corresponding to the indices of $[\xv]$.
 We will refer other principal submatrices like $(A)_{[x_j]}$ in the similar manner.
 Recall that we make the following assumption (\ref{eq:assumption}):

 We first establish several remarks related to the assumption (\ref{eq:assumption}). \begin{remark} Fix some index $j \in \mathcal{B}$ and some positive number $\eta > 0$.
 Then for any $\xv \geq 0 \text{ such that } x_j \geq \eta $, there exists some strict positive number $h_j(\eta) > 0$ that only depends on $A,b,\eta,j$ such that